piotrostr/aes/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell decrypt     A brief description of your command encrypt     AES-256-GCM Encrypt a file help        Help about any command stdin       Encrypt input from stdin
+  completion  Generate the autocompletion script for the specified shell decrypt     Decrypts a file using AES-256-GCM encrypt     Encrypts a file using AES-256-GCM help        Help about any command stdin       Encrypt input from stdin